DUI DMV Hearing

 An arrest for DUI triggers two separate and independent actions–one in the criminal court and one at the DMV.
 Losing either case usually results in the suspension or revocation of your driver’s license.

 The DMV hearing, called an Administrative Per Se hearing or APS hearing, is held at a special DMV office called “Driver Safety”.
-If you were arrested in Orange County, the hearing will be held at the Driver Safety office in Orange.
+If you were arrested in Orange County, the hearing will be held at the Driver Safety office in the City of Orange.
+This hearing can be either in-person or by telephone.
 This is a civil proceeding so you are not entitled to the same constitutional protections and burden-of-proof as in a criminal case.
 It’s important to be represented by an Orange County DUI attorney who is experienced at handling these hearings.

 The DMV Hearing Procedure